saoirse-defi/milestone2-vanilla/README.md

 ###### Difficulty

 At the start screen, a slider is provided to the user to allow for some further customisation.
 The difficulty variable is linked to the enemy speed.
 The user has the ability to choose from 5 different difficulty levels.
-In order to prevent users selecting the lowest difficulty in order to get a high score, points generated from each game event are directly correlated to the difficulty variable.
+In order to prevent users selecting the lowest difficulty in order to get a high score, the amount of points generated from each game event are directly correlated to the difficulty variable.

 ### Design Choices